laanwj/etna_viv/doc/hardware.md

 Arguments are always padded to 2 32-bit words.
 Number of arguments depends on the opcode, and sometimes on the first word of the command.

-Commands (also see `cmdstream.xml`)
+See `cmdstream.xml` for details overview of commands and arguments.
+The most commonly used command is `LOAD_STATE` whose header word has the following format:

     00001FCC CCCCCCCC AAAAAAAA AAAAAAAA  Update state

-      F    Fixed point flag
+      F    Fixed point flag: convert a 16.16 fixed point float in the command stream to a floating point value in the state.
-      C    Count
+      C    Count of state words that follow
       A    Base address / 4

-Fixed point flag: convert a 16.16 fixed point float in the command stream to a floating point value in the state.

 Synchronization
 ----------------